-The amceboid bodies, Plasmodium malaria, as they are now called, are to be found within the blood-cells of the acute cases of malaria, and exhibit a different stage of evolution according to the phase of the attack.
-During the apyrexia the plasmodia are to be recognized as minute, colorless amœboid bodies (Fig. 4) which gradually grow at the expense of the stroma of the red blood-cells, and become more and more loaded with fragments of black-pigment-melanin-the result of the digestion of the hæmoglobin.
-Eventually the whole of the stroma is devoured from the invasion of the blood-cells to the occurrence of segmentation determines the character of the fever, and Golgi believes he has made out specific distinctions between the plasmodium of tertian and quartan fevers (Fig. 4, o, p).
+the blood-cells of the acute cases of malaria, and exhibit a different stage of evolution according to the phase of the attack.
+During the apyrexia the plasmodia are to be recognized as minute, colorless ameeboid bodies (Fig. 4) which gradually grow at the expense of the stroma of the red blood-cells, and become more and more loaded with fragments of black-pigment-melanin-the result of the digestion of the hæmoglobin.
+Eventually the whole of the stroma is devoured, the plasmodium assumes a globular form, the pigment generally accumulates at the centre, and the peripheral protoplasm segments into a number of young plasmodia, which are free from o, p).
 The relationship of the intra- and extracellular crescents (Fig. 4, m) of chronic cases to the plasmodium has not yet been satisfactorily made out, but it may be noted that, while quinine at once causes the disappearance of the ordinary plasmodium from the blood, the crescents are on the other hand quite refractory thereto.

-Flagellated forms with three or more rapidly

-moving lashes are to be met with in some cases, especially in the blood from the spleen, and these have been observed to be developed from the free oval or rounded bodies.
+Flagellated forms with three or more rapidly moving lashes are to be met with in some cases, especially in the blood from the spleen, and these have been observed to be developed from the free oval or rounded bodies.
 Nothing so far can be said as to their significance.

-We must await the further working out of the life-history of the plasmodium malariæ till its zoological position, and its causal relationship to the disease can be more thoroughly defined, in the meantime it is necessary to call attention to its great importance in diagnosis.
+We must await the further working out of the life-history of the plasmodium malariæ till its zoological position and its causal relationship to the disease can be more thoroughly defined, in the meantime it is necessary to call attention to its great importance in diagnosis.
 Little difficulty is experienced in recognizing the ordinary cases of intermittent fever; it is in the chronic and anomalous cases which sometimes simulate typhoid, that the blood-examination is of most service.
 The finger-tip must be thoroughly cleansed before taking from it the drop of blood which is to be examined, and a very thin layer of blood must be taken so that the cells shall not run into rouleaux.

-The detection of the smaller plasmodia within the blood-cells requires a high power-preferably a $\frac{1}{12}$ homogeneous immersion, and good artificial illumination, but the extracellular crescents in the chronic cases can be observed with a $\frac{1}{6}$.
+The detection of the smaller plasmodia within the blood-cells requires a high power-preferably a 1/2 homogeneous immersion, and good artificial illumination, but the extracellular crescents in the chronic cases can be observed with a 1/6.
 Seven out of twenty-four cases of malaria recently admitted into the Johns Hopkins Hospital could not have been satisfactorily diagnosed without the blood-examination.
 In subtropical and tropical practice especially is this new method of diagnosis likely to be of great service.

-Professor Osler concluded as follows :---When I look back a few years and think of the appliances and arrangements which we had then in Toronto, and when I go over this building and see the beautiful arrangements, the elaborate apparatus, the splendid appliances for teaching, I feel that it is possible for one to live through a renaissance, similar perhaps in kind, less important in degree, than that to which the president referred in his opening remarks.
-As most of you know, I have continued to take an interest in the school in which I received my early instructions, and I continue to take a deep interest in everything relating to the profession in this my native Province.
+Professor Osler concluded as follows: -- When I look back a few years and think of the appliances and arrangements which we had then in Toronto, and when I go over this building and see the beautiful arrangements, the elaborate apparatus, the splendid appliances for teaching, I feel that it is possible for one to live through a renaissance, similar perhaps in kind, less important in degree, than that to which the president referred in his opening remarks. most of you know, I have continued to take an interest in the school in which I received my early instructions, and I continue to take a deep interest in everything relating to the profession in this my native Province.
 Though I am away a considerable part of the time, yet I am able to make repeated visits, and it is always a source of the greatest pleasure to meet my old teachers and my colleagues and my friends.